Skip to main content

 The groundwater standards for lead were adopted in Cycle 1 (1985) and were updated in Cycle 5 (1994).

 Lead is a heavy metal found in old paint, leaded gasoline, plumbing materials, and certain household items.
-There is no safe level of lead.
-Lead has been shown to effect neurological and cognitive development; health; behavior, like aggression and violence; and learning and school performance.
+There is no safe level of lead exposure.
+Lead can affect learning, mental health, and increase the risk of diseases later in life.

 Lindane